Are mountain homes only for the physically fit? Of course not.

 Planning for the needs of the disabled benefits the public and the entire building industry.

-The advantages to the consumer are comfortable surroundings
+The advantages to the consumer are a more comfortable home

-that suit a lifetime of changing needs and a home that should have better resale value.
+that suits a lifetime of changing needs, a home that should have better resale value.

 The advantage to the builder is a better product to offer for about the same price.